sengteamA/farm2/README.md

-# farm
+# Farm simulator

-# Author: Nick Lee
+By Nick Lee and Grant Wong.
-# Date: 16/04/2020

-This is a test

-Parent and subclasses completed and tested save for the methods & attributes relating to crops, items and animals.